donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 * [Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) — OpenAI, 2019
 * [Language Models are Few-Shot Learners](https://arxiv.org/pdf/2005.14165) — Brown et al., 2020

+---

-[^1]: [Catastrophic forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference) occurs when a neural network loses previously learned information upon learning new tasks or data.
+1. [Catastrophic forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference) occurs when a neural network loses previously learned information upon learning new tasks or data.

-[^2]: Several variations exist to reduce the inference cost of shallow fusion, including N-best rescoring (applying the LM only to candidate transcripts), using smaller or distilled domain LMs etc.
+2. Several variations exist to reduce the inference cost of shallow fusion, including N-best rescoring (applying the LM only to candidate transcripts), using smaller or distilled domain LMs etc.

-[^3]: The distinction here is between *percentage points* and *percent reduction*.
+3. The distinction here is between *percentage points* and *percent reduction*.
 The absolute WER drop is **1.24 points** (8.24 → 7.00).
 However, since errors fell from 8.24 to 7.00, the system made about **15% fewer errors relative to the baseline**.

-[^3]: Relative reduction is computed as (8.24 - 7.00) / 8.24 ≈ 15%.